liorcode/cloud-computing-course/parking-lot/README.md

 The code is organized as follows:

+### Infrastructure code
 - `index.ts`: The main Pulumi program that defines the infrastructure.
+It uses the following files:
+- `src/infrastructure/api.ts`: The API Gateway.
+- `src/infrastructure/lambda.ts`: The Lambda function.
+- `src/infrastructure/dynamodb.ts`: The DynamoDB table.
+- `src/infrastructure/role.ts`: The IAM role for the Lambda function.

+### Lambda function code
-`src/functions`: The Lambda function code.
+- `src/functions/index.mjs`: The Lambda function code entry point, which handles the API requests
+- `src/functions/entry.mjs`: The entry API endpoint handler
+- `src/functions/exit.mjs`: The exit API endpoint handler

 ## Deployment